Oklahoma Law Enforcement Memorial

 Cooweescoowee District (Rogers County)

 Cherokee Nation, I.T.
+June 3, 1895

 On Monday, June 3, 1895, Sheriff James Musgrove went out to a home on Bird Creek north of Catoosa to arrest Frog Davis for illegally selling horses and cattle in the neighboring Osage Nation.

 As Sheriff James Musgrove approached the house, Frog Davis open fire on him with a rifle through a crack in the wall of a log outbuilding.
-The bullet struck Sheriff Musgrove in the abdomen and he died about an hour later.
+The bullet struck Sheriff Musgrove in the abdomen, and he died about an hour later.

 Frog Davis escaped but was arrested near Tulsa the next week.
 Frog Davis was tried, convicted, and sentenced to death for Sheriff Musgrove’s murder.
-Frog Davis was hanged September 13, 1895 and is believed to be the last person executed at the Cherokee Nation’s Prison at Tahlequah.
+Frog Davis was hanged September 13, 1895, and is believed to be the last person executed at the Cherokee Nation’s Prison at Tahlequah.

 James Musgrove is buried in Woodlawn Cemetery, Claremore, Rogers County, Oklahoma.